Samuel Martin Thompson: Publications

 He was a frequent contributor to scholarly journals including The Journal of Philosophy, Philosophy of Science, The Journal of Religion, The Review of Metaphisics, Ethics, Modern Age, The Personalist, and The International Philosophical Quarterly.
-He also wrote the article on Immanuel Kant for The New Century Cyclopedia of Names and a chapter of The Heritage of Kant.
+He also wrote the article on Immanuel Kant for The New Century Cyclopedia of Names and a chapter of the book The Heritage of Kant.

 Most notable among his publications were two popular textbooks.
 A Modern Philosophy of Religion (Henry Regnery Company, 1955) became a widely used text book at colleges and universities including Amherst College, Cornell University, Temple University, the University of Nebraska, Oberlin College, Yale Divinity School, the University of Kansas, Drew University, the University of Pittsburgh, St. Olaf College, Syracuse University, Garrett Theological Seminary and others.
 His second text, The Nature of Philosophy, An Introduction (Holt, Rinehart and Winston, 1961) was also widely adopted for use in introductory courses in philosophy.
 He also wrote A Study of Locke's Theory of Ideas based on his dissertation at Princeton University.
 All three of these texts remained available in print well into the 21st century.

 In 1957, the General Assembly of the United Presbyterian Church authorized the appointment of a committee to consider a new statement of faith.
 Thompson was the only layman among the fifteen members of the Committee on a Brief Contemporary Statement of Faith, serving as its secretary.
 He was one of three members of the committee responsible for drafting the document that was adopted by the church as the Confession of 1967.